JavaIsNotHard/Notes/DDIA/Chapter-11/change data capture.md

 - a single database is required for input to the broker's queue, this database is known as the [[system of record]] since it contains the latest contents of the database
 - records can be written as even to the broker by parsing the replication log of the database
-- change data capture is an asynchronously process meaning it will not wait for the consumer to finish before moving on to execute other tasks
+- change data capture is an asynchronously process meaning it will not wait for the consumer to finish before committing the changes on the database

+database triggers can be used in our case, by registering that observes all changes to data tables and add corresponding changes to a changelog table another approach would be to parse the replication log itself

 ## Initial snapshot
 - we can construct a new derived data system by replaying the log